mantisadnetwork/flowplayer-vpaid/README.md

 ## Changelog

+* 1.2.7: Have to show overlay prior to init otherwise it can fail viewability tests
 * 1.2.6: Timeout if ad is never loaded
 * 1.2.5: Support autoplay and trigger events on player
 * 1.2.4: fix case sensitivity